Institutional Review Board

 Failure to follow instructions carefully may result in your application being returned without review.

-- All investigators (student or faculty) must complete NIH or CITI Human Subjects Protection in Research training prior to preparing the IRB application.
+- All investigators (student or faculty) must complete an appropriate Human Subjects Protection in Research training prior to preparing the IRB application.
 A certificate of completion for all investigators will be required with your application.

 - Carefully read the IRB Review Categories descriptions and refer to the federal regulations 45 CFR Part 46 to determine which category of review will likely apply to your study.

 - Review the guidelines for the informed consent process and the utilization of incentives before writing your application.
 This information is critical to the IRB review process, and copies of your developed informed consent, survey instructions and/or oral consent scripts, and methods of incentivizing must be included in the application.